 4.2.2.
 Senate President-Elect.
 The Senate President-Elect, who normally is also the Senate Vice President (see Article 4.2), shall automatically assume the office of the Senate Presidency at the end of the final Senate meeting in Spring term one year after their election to this position.

+Senate Immediate-Past President.
+Upon completion of their term, the Senate President shall assume the office of Immediate-Past President.
+The term of the Immediate-Past President shall be approximately one year, commencing at the end of the final Senate meeting in Spring Term and continuing through the end of the final Senate meeting in the subsequent Spring Term.
+The responsibilities of the Immediate-Past President shall include but are not limited to co-chairing the Committee on Committees and assisting the Senate President in governing the Senate as requested.

 Senate Executive Coordinator.
-The Senate shall employ an Executive Coordinator.
-The duties and responsibilities of the Senate Executive Coordinator shall include but not be limited to scheduling and attending all Senate and Senate Executive Committee meetings, taking notes in Senate meetings, generating the official Senate meeting minutes, managing the Senate website, and organizing Senate and elected committee elections.
-The Senate Executive Coordinator shall report to the Senate President and Vice President.
-The person in this position shall, at the pleasure of the University President, also serve as the Executive Coordinator for the Faculty Assembly.
-Both positions are ex-officio and non-voting.
+The Senate shall employ an Executive Coordinator who shall report to the Senate President and Vice President and whose duties are specified in the University of Oregon Constitution.
+The Senate Executive Coordinator’s position is ex-officio and non-voting.

 Parliamentarian.
 The Senate President annually shall appoint a Parliamentarian to the University Senate to advise on parliamentary procedures and to resolve Senate parliamentary issues.
 The Parliamentarian shall be well versed in parliamentary procedures and Robert’s Rules of Order.
+The Parliamentarian’s position is ex-officio and non-voting.

 ARTICLE 5: INTERNAL STANDING COMMITTEES OF THE UNIVERSITY SENATE

 5.1 Senate Executive Committee.
 The Executive Committee of the University Senate shall advise the Senate President, assist in setting the agenda for each Senate meeting and facilitate the work of the Senate.
 Monthly meetings shall be called by the Senate President and shall be generally scheduled two weeks prior to each Senate meeting.
-The Senate Executive Committee shall minimally consist of the Senate President (the chair), Senate Vice President, the immediate past Senate President, the chair of the Academic Council, three tenure-related faculty Senators, one Officer of Administration Senator, one non-tenure track faculty Senator, one Classified Staff Senator, the Officer of Research Senator, one Student Senator and the ASUO President or designee.
+The Senate Executive Committee shall minimally consist of the Senate President (the chair), Senate Vice President, the Senate Immediate-Past President, the chair of the Academic Council, three tenure-related faculty Senators, one Officer of Administration Senator, one non-tenure track faculty Senator, one Classified Staff Senator, the Officer of Research Senator, one Student Senator and the ASUO President or designee.
 The Senate President may appoint additional members including outside faculty to serve on this committee.
 The incoming Senate President shall appoint all members to this committee and their terms of office shall be one year commencing when the Senate President takes office.
 The Senate Executive Coordinator and the Senate Parliamentarian shall serve as ex- officio non-voting members of the Senate Executive Committee.
 To maintain close communication with the Senate, the University President shall be invited whenever appropriate to Senate Executive Committee meetings.

 Senate Rules Committee.
 The Senate Rules Committee shall work with the sponsors of motions and negotiate to clarify proposed Senate motions in advance of the Senate meeting at which the motion is to be presented.
 The University Senate Rules Committee shall consist of three Senators appointed by the incoming Senate President for a one year term commencing when the Senate President takes office.
 The Rules Committee shall choose its own chair.